 PR and Industry Awards – Earned by MACIAS PR

 In 2017 and 2018, digital marketing peers named MACIAS PR the Strategic PR Firm of the Year.
 As part of the selection process, marketing and PR professionals reviewed the media campaigns promoted by our firm.
-More than 80,000 digital marketing, PR firms and publicists were nominated from across the country but MACIAS PR was the only firm selected in the USA.
+More than 80,000 digital marketing, PR agencies and publicists were nominated from across the country but MACIAS PR was the only firm selected in the USA.

 Finance Monthly also named us the 2015, 2016 and 2017 PR Firm of the Year – USA.
 Journalists with the publication reviewed our media deliverables, expertise and innovation in PR as a prerequisite for the award.
 You can read more on those honors and awards by clicking here.

 Local TV is still by far one of the most targeted ways to get your story in front of consumers.
 It is especially effective when you want to sell a product or service to a community.

 A recent report from Nielsen found consumers spend an average 4.3 billion minutes watching content on their laptop, tablet, phones and TV.
 And when it comes to consuming information on the community, those viewers turn to their local news.